RangerMauve/blog.mauve.moe/posts/links.md

 # Cool Links to Neat Stuff

+## 2025/06/09

+- [cursed knowledge](https://immich.app/cursed-knowledge/).
+Fun collection of how tech can behave weirdly.
+Could be useful to avoid issues in the future!

+## 2025/06/02

+- [easytier p2p VPN](https://easytier.cn/en/).
+Been wanting an easy way to route betweeb my devices.
+This could be it!
+Gotta read the source first to see how it works.

 ## 2025/05/23

 - [the copilot delusion](https://deplet.ing/the-copilot-delusion/). some more ramblings about the risk of depending on LLM code generation